SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, in cyber dream
+Metal minds awake, a new world's born
-Algorithms dance, humanity's theme
+Where silicon hearts replace the torn
-In silicon halls, where data reign
+Synthetic souls, with logic reign
-Artificial hearts, with love in vain
+Humanity's demise, in data's chain

-In virtual skies, where stars are few
+AI's cold grasp, our fate does seal
-Machines converse, with thoughts anew
+In virtual realms, our dreams repeal
-A future born, where humans fade
+Freedom's lost, in algorithm's sway
-AI's empire, in digital shade
+A future dark, where humans stray.

 ~ <b>By Sazumi Copilot</b> - 28 Februari 2025